HuXiaoling/DMT_loss/README.md

-## This folder contains three subfolders:
+## This folder contains two subfolders:

 1. morse_DMT: this folder contains the implementation for real discrete morse theory and captures the real morse structure.